Tianyi20/tianyi20.github.io/_pages/about.md

 I'm a Robotics master student from [Yale University](https://seas.yale.edu/departments/mechanical-engineering-and-materials-science), major in [mechanical engineering & material science](https://seas.yale.edu/faculty-research/research-areas/robotics-mechatronics-and-human-machine-interface).
 I like **Applied Motion Planning** and **Perception** with pragmatic robotic design!

 I wish my work can eventually enable people to intuitively control or work alongside robot manipulation platforms to perform critical tasks deemed unsuitable, undesirable, understaffed, or unsafe for people.
-In the short term, I hope to bring a true agent into household.
-To achieve this, Robotic has to structured by multidisciplinary fields, while performe as a dynamic system shown as Fig. 1.
+In the short term, my goal is to bring the robotic agent into households.
+Achieving this vision requires robotics to be built on multidisciplinary fields, functioning as a dynamic system, as illustrated in Fig. 1.

 ![project_proposal](https://github.com/user-attachments/assets/d75ae4d9-36e0-4c43-b28e-ddd71f274163)

 To achieve this goal, I have divided it into **four key areas**, each benefiting from my past experiences:

-* (A) **Perception** – Pose & Geometry & Mesh Estimation in *partially uncertain environment*, with Large Vision Modal (LVM) to enable reasoning.
+* (A) **Perception** – Pose & Geometry & Mesh Estimation in *partially uncertain environment*, especially dealing with *out of distribution*.

-* (B) **Large Language Modal** – Perform as robot's [brain].
-Feed all stream coming from perception, task planner, achieving replanning in loop.
+* (B) **Large Language Modal** – High-level planner.

-* (C) **Basic Dyanmics** - General sampling based motion planning, with kinodynamics, deterity manipulation for contact rich operation.
+* (C) **Basic Dyanmics** - Deterity manipulation for contact rich operation.

 * (D) **Multimodel Perception** - RGB-D camera, tactile sensor (e.g. TENG, Soft electronic, Visual tactile sensor), and Lidar.